bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/mittelmann.md

 ## Branch switching with deflated newton (manual)

-At this stage, we know what happens at the 2d bifurcation point of the curve of homogenous solutions.
+At this stage, we know what happens at the 2d bifurcation point of the curve of homogeneous solutions.
 We chose another method based on [Deflated problems](@ref).
 We want to find all nearby solutions of the problem close to this bifurcation point.
 This is readily done by trying several initial guesses in a brute force manner:

 ```julia
 out = zeros(Nx*Ny)